Android-for-Python/Android-for-Python-Users/README.md

  - Any trade secrets, and also the app user's private data, are only saved on a secure server.

- - No passwords are built into the app, password vaildation is with a secure server.
+ - Password vaildation is with a secure server (no passwords are built into the app).

  - Any temporary refresh keys are saved in [app private storage](#app-storage-directory), and not in the app install directory.
 And for private storage location do not us p4a's `android.app_storage_path()` api call as this location is not secure